 where $\kappa_{0}$ is any intrinsic curvature (\textit{i.e.} it describes the shape of the filament in the absence of external forces), and where $\tilde{\kappa}$ is the change in curvature away from this reference configuration.
 Equivalently, the deformation energy, per unit length, is

 This bending means that one side of the filament, on the inside of the bend, will be under compression, whereas the opposite side will be in tension or extension.

-In our experiments, external drag forces are generated by the flow of water past a filament of cyanobacteria.
+In our experiments, external drag forces are generated by the flow of water past a filament of cyanobacteria, confined in a channel.
+The Poiseuille solution for the flow field $\bm{u}$ expected in our channels, with rectangular cross-section, is detailed in Section~\ref{appendix_one_laminar_flow}.
 The filament is treated as a flexible cylinder of radius $r$ surrounded by water of density $\rho$ and dynamic viscosity $\mu$, which is flowing towards the filament with a normal velocity component $u_\mathrm{n}(s)$.
-As the water moves around the filament it produces a drag force per unit length of
+In the viscous limit the flow of water around the filament will produce a drag force per unit length of